Board of Directors

 Katie Peterson, a career educator, joined the board in April, 2018.

-Lorie Wardlaw (Vice President), retired from a career in education, joined the board in August, 2018.
+Lorie Wardlaw (Vice President, Acting Treasurer), having retired in 2018 from a career as an educator, joined the board in August, 2018.